 We do online legal education right—on your time

-Mitchell Hamline’s blended-learning option combine the best of distance learning with the best of in-person instruction.
+Mitchell Hamline’s blended-learning option combines the best of distance learning with the best of in-person instruction.

 We understand that the greatest benefit of online education is that we can make it fit your life.
 All of your online legal education is done on your time.
 You decide the best way to schedule your time to meet the deadlines and work requirements.

 A timeline of blended learning at Mitchell Hamline